 [Section 148 amended by No. 56 of 1997 s.
 45.]

-149. Power of Director to use information
+149. Use of information, Director’s powers as to

 The Director may use for the purposes of this Act any information concerning the affairs of any other person acquired under or for the purposes of this Act.

-150. Powers of Director in relation to entry and records
+150. Premises and records, Director’s right of access to etc.

 (1) For the purposes of this Act, the Director —